nhsconnect/Digital-Child-Health/Generation/Profile.EmergencyCareAttendance/DCH-Bundle-1.md

-This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources, as ordered below, to capture emergency care attendance information:
+This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources to capture emergency care attendance information:

 - [DCH-MessageHeader-1] - where the coding and display for the event element is fixed to 'Emergency Care Attendance'
 - [CareConnect-DCH-Organization-1]